vic-ma/howtodismantle.github.io/_posts/2023-01-19-Easy-access-to-complex-SAP-data-or-how-to-have-fun-with-SAP-Queries.md

 ![image](/assets/2023-01-19/050.png)

 It's very good idea to use variants for complex selections, because it makes the XQL statement super easy to build and understand.
-However in some situations it might be useful NOT to use a variant but fill the select option in the statement.
+However in some situations it might be useful NOT to use a variant but fill the select option in the statement like this:

 {% highlight SQL %}
 SELECT * FROM QUERY 'A|B|C' WHERE CRIT1, CRIT2